terraref/sensor-metadata/README.md

 ## JSON-LD Context

-**Note**: The JSON-LD context is a work in progress.
+**Note**: The JSON-LD (sensor context)[contexts/sensor.jsonld) is a work in progress.
 This is an attempt to model the LemnaTec sensor fixed metadata (see below) using OCG standard vocabularies from SWE and SensorML.
 Please feel free to provide feedback/input via Github issues.

 | Field name              | Definition |  Type |
 | ----                    | ----         | ---- |